Southwest Airlines flight cancellations continue to snowball

 Unable to find plane, train or bus seats, Williams and her family felt lucky to score a rental car.
 They drove 12 hours to Iowa.

 Hollingsworth reported from Kansas City, Missouri.
-Thalia Beatty in New York also contributed to this report.
+Thalia Beaty in New York also contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.